 Make sure you have your say, whether it's a pat on the back or a flea in the ear.
-You'll find a Submission Form on our website www.westland.govt.nz or in our Draft Annual Plan Summary which will be delivered to every household via the West Coast Messenger newspaper.
+You'll find a Submission Form on our website www.westland.govt.nz.
 Fill it in and let us know what you think.